Can my student use financial aid and scholarships to pay for study abroad?

 To sign other documents on the student’s behalf

 IMPORTANT: A notary public must notarize the POA.
 The form should be left with the person designated – NOT the Study Abroad Office.
+Forms can be requested from your bank or attorney.
+General forms may also be found online.
+The Study Abroad Office does not provide POA forms.

 Study Abroad Office